abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 {: .definition}

->An order is a set of elements, together with a *binary relation* between the elements of the set, that obeys certain laws.
+>An order is a set of elements, together with a *binary relation* between these elements, denoted with $≤$ ("bigger or equal to") that obeys certain laws.

 We denote the elements of our set, as usual, like this.